Marianna Auenbrugger

+Dedication page of Auenbrugger's Sonata and Antonio Salieri's 'Ode De si piacevoli,’ published upon the occasion of her death.

 Marianna Auenbrugger (19 July 1759 – 25 August 1782) was an Austrian pianist and composer.

 Biography

 Born in Vienna, Auenbrugger was the daughter of the physician Leopold Auenbrugger.
 She was a highly regarded pianist and composer in Vienna.
 Together with her sister Caterina Franziska, she was a student of Joseph Haydn and Antonio Salieri.
 In 1780, Haydn dedicated a cycle of six sonatas to the two sisters (Hob XVI :35-39 and 20).

-When Marianne died in 1782, Salieri, at his own expense, published her Keyboard Sonata in E-flat together with his own funeral Ode De si piacevoli.
+When Marianne died in 1782, Salieri, at his own expense, published her Keyboard Sonata in E-flat together with his own funeral Ode de si piacevoli.